liltaraud/Pulse/README.md

 # Pulse

-A Vulkan based renderer that I'm currentily developing.
+A Vulkan based renderer that I'm currently developing.

 The roadmap of features that are to be included can be found [here](https://trello.com/b/Y6Xjxh34/pulse-renderer-roadmap)